barryclark/jekyll-now/_posts/2020-10-02-raster-image-optimization.md

 2. Zoom the image to the size it will be on the web page (and resist the urge to zoom).
 3. Choose `WebP` encoder under "Compress".
 4. Turn down Quality until the image "looks bad".
+5. Increase Effort (to max?).
-5. Advanced Settings:
+6. Advanced Settings:
     - try toggling `Auto adjust filter strength`;
     - try adjusting `Spatial noise shaping`.
-6. Download and save your optimized files in a `full` directory next to your `source` directory.
+7. Download and save your optimized files in a `full` directory next to your `source` directory.

 ### Activity 2: Creating JPEG image for Safari
 1. Choose `MozJPEG` encoder under "Compress".